Apple v. Samsung Update

-Happy New Year We are starting off 2018 with a summary of the landmark Apple v.
-Samsung case.
-This matter is far from over.
+Back to Square One The landmark Apple v.
+Samsung matter is far from over.
 It is a story both tragic and hopeful.
 Here is my summary of the case as it currently stands on appeal before Judge Koh in California.

 Involvement of The Professional Design Community and Related Amicus Brief Some of you may have signed the Supreme Court amicus brief in the Apple v.
 Samsung case that Charles Mauro co-wrote together with the legal team at Orrick.
 Thank you for your support.